-Arthur Johnson is the Chief Strategy Officer at Pure Storage where he is chartered with driving the company’s overall corporate strategy, M&A and strategic planning activities to accelerate the company’s growth.
+Arthur Johnson is the Chief Strategy Officer at Pure Storage.
+In this role, he is chartered with driving the company’s overall corporate strategy, M&A and strategic planning activities to accelerate the company’s growth.

-Arthur currently serves on the Board of Directors of Quickbase, Inc., a Vista Equity Partners owned company and Genesys, a Hellman & Friedman and Primera owned company.
+In addition to Quickbase, Arthur currently serves on the Board of Directors of Genesys, a Hellman & Friedman and Primera owned company.

 Arthur holds a Bachelor of Science from California State University, Los Angeles (where he was a scholarship athlete in baseball) and a Master of Business Administration from the Stanford Graduate School of Business.

 Javier Polit is the Chief Information & Integrated Business Services Officer at Mondelēz International, Inc., the leading snacking company in the world.
 A highly accomplished global senior executive with a proven track record of developing business and IT strategy while leading digital transformations for global multinational companies including The Coca-Cola Company, The Procter & Gamble Company and Mondelēz International Inc. Javier has led large scale transformational agendas with business partners collaborating in defining demand areas and value realization.
 Additionally, he is an industry proven diversity and inclusion leader, leveling the gender diversity playing field and helping Hispanics excel in academics and business.
 Javier has established government and academic relationships in many countries to further build educational curriculum and establish recruiting pipelines.